Dear reader of ADxS.org, please excuse the disruption.

 1.1.7.
 Vitamin D3 and ADHD

-A frequent D3 deficiency is reported in ADHD.
-At the same time, the administration of D3 - also in addition to MPH - appears to reduce ADHD symptoms according to several studies.70717273 A D3 deficiency does not seem to cause ADHD as much as a D3 deficiency increases the severity of existing ADHD74
+At the same time, the administration of D3 - also in addition to MPH - appears to reduce ADHD symptoms according to several studies.71727374 A D3 deficiency does not seem to cause ADHD as much as a D3 deficiency in the case of existing ADHD seems to increase its severity75

 These differences in results between these studies could be due to different sample sizes and large individual differences.
 Therefore, the current evidence is not sufficient to conclude that vitamin D supplementation could reduce ADHD-related behavioral problems.
 Understanding the neural mechanisms will help to clarify this issue, and the following mechanisms have been proposed in the literature: